General Terms and Conditions for the use of the caravanmarkt24.de platform

 4. for damages resulting from injury to life, limb or health.

 3. The buyer and seller shall be entitled to withdraw from the contract if, during the inspection or on-site inspection at the seller's premises, i.e. when the vehicle is handed over, a deviation of the actual condition (corresponds to the binding information provided by the seller in the sales advertisement) from the target condition (corresponds to the actual condition on site after inspection by the buyer) is found, for the elimination or restoration of which the seller is liable.
-The Buyer shall be entitled to withdraw from the contract if the Seller is unable to reach an amicable agreement on an adjusted or lower purchase price (renegotiation "on site").
+The buyer shall be entitled to withdraw from the contract if the seller is unable to reach a mutual agreement on an adjusted or lower purchase price (renegotiation "on site").

 4. The buyer is entitled to withdraw from the contract if the seller does not fulfill his obligation to procure ownership within the agreed period or within a reasonable grace period to be set by the buyer.